keverdai/.github/profile/README.md

 ## 📚 Documentation

-For everything you need: SDK setup, API references, tutorials, examples.
+For everything you need: SDK setup, API references, tutorials and examples.
 Check out the [Documentation](https://developers.keverd.com).

 ---